ten-protocol/sample-applications/README.md

 ## Current samples
 ### 1. Guessing game (version 1)
 End to end number guessing game that can be run across a variety of networks, including Hardhat, Arbitrum and TEN.
 Includes contracts and front end that can be run up locally.
+This sample is now deprecated in favour of the Guessing Game version 2.

 ### 2. Guessing game (version 2)
 The simplified number guessing game that is run and hosted by Obscuro Labs.
 Play at http://guessing.fun and see if you